FedericoTartarini/reproducible-research/README.md

 This repository gives you an example on how you can structure your research project, from the data analysis all the way to the final version of the manuscript or a presentation.

-Find out more on how to get started [here](https://youtu.be/iueBeWkLq60).

-The overarching aim is:
+## Objectives
 * to make our research more reproducible so other researchers can re-use our code, data;
-* to speed up review process (e.g., avoiding that we use different tools which are not 100% compatible, Google Form, Word, etc)
+* to speed up review process (e.g., avoiding that we use different tools which are not 100% compatible, Google Form, Word, etc.)
 * to minimise errors (e.g., copying and pasting values in Word tables and PowerPoint)

 For this purpose I have tried to leverage the best tools that there are currently out there (at least in my opinion) and I have put together this repository which could be used as template/starting point to ensure that we follow a more structured approach in research.
 It leverages the power of Python, R and Latex, to streamline the data analysis and publication process.

 This project is still in Beta version, hence it is far from being complete and the file structure may soon change.
 Please feel free to contribute.

 ## Table of content